c-atagec/myblog/content/blog/display-property.md

 +++

-### "There are 8 ways to do same thing"
+### "There are 8 ways to do the same thing"

 ### "Should I use inline or block?"

-We all have those questions popping in our heads when we try to build something new with HTML / CSS, how the elements is going to be displayed? on top of each other? side by side?
+We all have those questions popping in our heads when we try to build something new with HTML / CSS, how the elements are going to be displayed? on top of each other? side by side?

-It can be frustrating when you're just starting out to learn HTML / CSS.
+It can be frustrating when you're just starting to learn HTML / CSS.

 So, let's take a look at what **display** property is?

-- `display` property tells browser how elements is going to be rendered by the browser.
+- `display` property tells the browser how elements are going to be rendered by the browser.

 There are plenty of display values, we're going to focus on just 4 of them.
 Those are: